Game Devs of Color Expo remains all-virtual when it kicks off September

 The full lineup of speakers and participating games will be revealed at a later date.

-Game Devs of Color Expo was first envisioned by founders Catt Small and Chris Algoo in 2016, who sought to construct a safe space where people of color from any and all intersections of identity could connect to discuss their passions and projects.
+Game Devs of Color Expo was first envisioned by founders Catt Small and Algoo in 2016, who sought to construct a safe space where people of color from any and all intersections of identity could connect to discuss their passions and projects.

 Asked why the event is online only, Algoo said, “The first reason was COVID-19 has not gone away, has only gotten more infectious, and despite what the CDC says, it would be irresponsible to run an event that invites people from all over the world to come together in person.
-We also found that running an online event allowed many people to attend who normally wouldn’t be able to make the trip, including many from countries who can’t get the vaccine as readily as in the US.
-We love our global community and we want to do what’s best for them.”
+We also found that running an online event allowed many people to attend who normally wouldn’t be able to make the trip, including many from countries who can’t get the vaccine as readily as in the U.S. We love our global community and we want to do what’s best for them.”

 Algoo added, “Whenever we decide to run an in-person event again, we’re going to ensure that it’s as safe as possible.
 And, since our online experience resonated with a broad swath of people, we’ll make sure remote attendees continue to have a great experience even when in-person is an option.”